Octoven-Press/book-glory-of-the-kings-of-ethiopia/Editions/Text-only/202x Kebra Nagast/202x Kebra Nagast.md

 8. The Flood
 9. The Covenant of Noah
 10. Concerning Zion
-11. Declaration of the Three Hundred and Eighteen Orthodox Fathers
+11. Declaration of the 318 Orthodox Fathers
 12. Canaan
 13. Abraham
 14. The Covenant of Abraham